 Ketosis is a normal metabolic process characterized by increased ketone production.
 Ketosis happens when the body does not have enough glucose to make energy, so it burns fats instead.
 This results in a buildup of ketones in the blood.

 Normally, your blood ketone levels are below 0.3 mmol/l.
-But after a prolonged fast or when you follow a ketogenic diet, blood ketone levels rise to 3-7 mmol/l.
+But after a prolonged fast or when you follow a ketogenic diet, blood ketone levels can rise to 3-7 mmol/l.
 When this happens, you are in ketosis.

 Before your body can utilize carbs, it needs to break them down into simple sugar molecules called glucose.
-Glucose then circulates your blood so that your brain is never short of its main fuel supply.
+Glucose then circulates in your blood so that your brain is never short of its main fuel supply.
 But what if you stop eating carbohydrates?

 If you want to learn how to achieve this metabolic state, read our guide on how to get into ketosis.

 Ketosis is a normal metabolic process but it is often portrayed in a negative light.
 Ketosis myths are mostly the result of it being confused with ketoacidosis, which is much more extreme.
 Researchers also disagree about the nature of ketosis, further feeding into these myths.
 Ketosis that is induced by diet is often referred to as Nutritional Ketosis.
 Below, you will find common ketosis facts and myths explained.